Quickcoder2005/splide_mod/README.md

 # usage

 #### Add these 2 lines of code in before mounting splide.
-#### This set s the primary and secondary colors to your desired color.
+#### This sets the primary and secondary colors to your desired color.

 > document.documentElement.style.setProperty('--primary', YOUR_DESIRED_COLOR);
     document.documentElement.style.setProperty('--secondary', YOUR_DESIRED_COLOR);